 Below are the details that Microsoft collects, according to the terms of use of each software:

 "Microsoft collects data to operate efficiently and offer you the best possible experience with its products.
-Some of this data is provided directly by you, such as when you create a Microsoft account, submit a query in Bing, give a voice command to Cortana, send a document to OneDrive, buy an MSDN subscription, sign up for Office 365, or contact us for support.
+Some of this data is provided directly by you, such as when you create a Microsoft account, submit a search query to Bing, give a voice command to Cortana, send a document to OneDrive, purchase an MSDN subscription, sign up for Office 365, or contact us for support.
 We obtain certain data by recording how you interact with our products, for example, using technologies such as cookies and taking error reports or usage data from software running on your device.

 We also get data from third parties.
 For example, we supplement the data we collect by buying demographic data from other companies.
 We also use services from other companies to identify your location based on the IP address, so we can customize certain products.